kentoh - Fotolia

 But, as with every new technology, the devil is in the detail.
 In this article, we drill down into VVOLs, look at why they are needed and summarise the top five things to be aware of when implementing your VVOLs strategy.

 NFS datastores use the file system of the NAS platform itself, whereas block-based solutions use VMFS (Virtual Machine File System), VMware’s proprietary file system format.
-VMFS has been extended and improved with each vSphere release, and now supports increased capacity (with 62TB VMDKs) and performance (via VAAI and other optimisation features).
+VMFS has been and improved with each vSphere release, and now supports increased capacity (with 62TB VMDKs) and performance (via VAAI and other optimisation features).

 When shared external arrays are used to provide storage, datastores are almost exclusively built from a single large LUN or volume, which is typically the smallest “unit” of addressable storage in such systems.